 CPUS – Computer & Public User Support Volunteer

 Are you good with computers?
 Do you enjoying helping others?
 If so, this could be a rewarding volunteer position for you.
-CPUs assist patrons during a One-on-One Computer Help sessions twice monthly, help teach technology workshops, and assist the Head of Technology and Network Administrator with various projects from time to time.
+CPUs assist patron during Tech-By-Request session.
+Help teach technology workshops, and assist the Head of Technology and Network Administrator with various projects from time to time.
 We are currently short on people with Mac computer or Android experience so those skills would be especially appreciated.
 For more information about this position contact Ron Andrews 475-8732 ext.
 223.

 Assist the Technical Services Coordinator with media care and repair.
 Assess damage to library media to help maintain collection.
 Work on withdrawn library materials, record-keeping and collection maintenance as needed.